It's time for an update

 There are three main types of heat pumps available: air source, ground source, and water source.
 Each offers unique benefits, making them suitable for various types of homes.

-Before you consider a heat pump, you will need to think about your home's location and surrounding environment, as well as internal space for the required accessories such as a hot water cylinder.
+Before you consider a heat pump, you will need to think about your home's location and surrounding environment, as well as internal space for the required accessories, such as a hot water cylinder.

 75% of the energy used comes from the surrounding environment and the remaining 25% is from the household electricity supply.
-This makes heat pumps are more environmentally friendly option compared to traditional gas boilers.
+This makes heat pumps are a more environmentally friendly option compared to traditional gas boilers.

 Air source heat pumps